Foreign relations of Croatia

-The foreign relations of Croatia are primarily formulated and executed via its government which guides the state's interactions with other nations, their citizens, and foreign organizations.
+The foreign relations of Croatia are primarily formulated and executed by the Croatian government which guides the state's interactions with other nations, their citizens, and foreign organizations.
 Active in global affairs since the 9th century, modern Croatian diplomacy is considered to have formed following the independence of Croatia in 1991.
 As a modern state, Croatia established diplomatic relations with most world nations – 189 states in total – during the 1990s, starting with Germany (1991) and most recently with Liberia (2024).
 Croatia has friendly relations with most of its neighboring countries, namely Italy, Slovenia, Hungary, and Montenegro.
 They maintain colder, more tense relations with Serbia as well as Bosnia and Herzegovina due to historic nation-building conflict and differing political ideologies.
 It maintains a special relationship with both Albania and Kosovo.

-Croatia is seen as a stabilizing influence in Southeast Europe due to its political alignment with the Western world.
-It maintains strong relations with the United States, the United Kingdom, and the European Union (E.U.), joining the organization in 2013.
+Croatia is seen as a small power offering stability in Southeast Europe due to its political alignment with the Western world.
+It maintains strong relations with the United States, the United Kingdom, and the European Union (EU), joining the organization in 2013.
 Croatia is a close military ally to the U.S. and Europe through its membership in NATO, having joined in 2009.
 The economy of Croatia is one of the largest in Southeast Europe with Croatia maintaining a relatively large military presence in the region.
 Its strong Euro-Atlantic alignment has been used to advance Western cultural, political, and economic synergy across Southeast Europe.
 Croatia is a member of the United Nations (UN), the Council of Europe, the World Trade Organization (WTO), Union for the Mediterranean, among other international organizations.

-Their foreign policy objectives have shifted since the Croatian War of Independence.
-During the 1990s, Croatia sought to gain international recognition and join the United Nations (2000), later seeking entry into NATO (2009) and the European Union (2013).
-Modern policy objectives are regional stabilization, influence in international organizations, and strengthening multilateral cooperation.
-Limited succession issues following the 1991-92 dissolution of Yugoslavia continue to complicate regional relations.
-Croatia has outstanding border disputes, sovereign ownership issues, and treaty disagreements with multiple neighbors.
-Croatian nationalism influences regional geopolitics.